regulad/SuperModernCombo/README.md

 # SuperModernCombo

-A template for legacy (Minecraft<=1.19.1) Minecraft plugins that use Paper, Velocity, and a common module.
+A template for modern (Minecraft<=1.19.1) Minecraft plugins that use Paper, Velocity, and a common module.

 Look for `TODO`s and `fixme`s for getting started.